 In this article, we will be sharing SBI Clerk Preparation Tips, Exam Strategy, Topic-Wise Exam Preparation and Tips on How to Prepare for English Section for the upcoming SBI Clerk Examination.

 The SBI conducts the clerk prelims exam every year.
 It is the first stage of the selection process.
 The prelims exam is only qualifying in nature but this, in no way, undermines the importance of scoring big in SBI Junior Associate Prelims.

-In this article, we will only focus on Preparation Tips and How to Prepare for English Language for SBI Junior Associate Prelims.
+In this article, we will only focus on Preparation Tips and How to Prepare for English Language for SBI Clerk Prelims.
 Let us get to know about the exam pattern and number of questions expected from each topic.

-There will be 100 questions of 1 mark each, making the total marks to be 100.
+There will be 100 questions of 1 mark each, the total marks for prelims are 100.
 There will be 3 sections – English Language, Numerical Ability and Reasoning Ability.

 Expected Number of Questions for SBI Clerk Prelims

 Following the previous exam pattern of SBI Clerk Examination, we can deduce the following inferences which point out to these figures.

 |Fill in the Blanks||5 Questions||Moderate|